twadada/multilingual-nlm/README.md

 To generate multilingual word embeddings using "enfrde.multi", feed N-1 (psuedo) dictionaries for "-eval_dict" (and N subword files for -subword if you use subwords) where N is the number of languages.
 Note that the order of the language pairs should be consistent between "-eval_dict" in train.py and "-multi" in preprocess.py (e.g. en-fr, en-de).
 The following command trains the model that learns subword-aware multilingual word embeddings using average pooling (to disable subwords embeddings, remove -share_vocab and -subword options).

 ```
-CUDA_VISIBLE_DEVICES=0 python train.py -gpu -data enfrde.multi -share_vocab 3 -subword en_subwords.txt fr_subwords.txt de_subwords.txt -eval_dict en-fr_dict.txt en-de_dict.txt -seed 2 -dr_rate 0.5 -epoch_size 100 -opt_type Adam -save_dir Result -batch_size 16 -enc_dec_layer 1 1 -emb_size 500 -h_size 500  -remove_models -save_point 10
+CUDA_VISIBLE_DEVICES=0 python train.py -gpu -data enfrde.multi -lang_class 0 1 2 -share_vocab 3 -subword en_subwords.txt fr_subwords.txt de_subwords.txt -eval_dict en-fr_dict.txt en-de_dict.txt -seed 2 -dr_rate 0.5 -epoch_size 100 -opt_type Adam -save_dir Result -batch_size 16 -enc_dec_layer 1 1 -emb_size 500 -h_size 500  -remove_models -save_point 10
 ```

 ### Fully Unsupervised Model in [1]
-**To generate multilingual word embeddings using "enfrde.mono", simply replace "-data enfrde.multi" above with "-data enfrde.mono"; set -class_number 0 0 0 (this means sharing one decoder among three languages); and omit "-eval_dict"** (but if you have dictionaries, you can still use them in the same way as described above).
+**To generate multilingual word embeddings using "enfrde.mono", simply replace "-data enfrde.multi" above with "-data enfrde.mono"; set "-lang_class 0 0 0" (this means sharing one decoder among three languages); and omit "-eval_dict"** (but if you have dictionaries, you can still use them in the same way as described above).
 You can also train subword-aware embeddings using the subword option and that may yield better performance, although this is not proposed in the original paper [1].
 Note that this model does not have an encoder.

 ### Tips for Hyper-parameters
 The most important hyper-parameters that significantly affect the performance are -epoch_size, -emb_size/h_size, -batch_size, -dr_rate, and -enc_dec_layer.
 One rule of thumb is that **the larger the vocabulary size, the larger the embedding size should be**.
 In our paper [2], we set the embedding size to 500 for small data (300 ~ 300k parallel sents) with the vocabulary size < 20k, and to 768 for large data (~ 2M parallel sents) with the vocabulary size < 35k.
 Also, **larger training data requires the larger batch_size/enc_dec_layer and smaller epoch_size/save_point. (refer to [2] for the details)**.
 If you want to reduce the embedding size, you should reduce the dropout rate to 0.1 ~ 0.3, although this may lead to poorer performance on BLI/word alignments.